MicrosoftDocs/sdk-api/sdk-api-src/content/msi/nf-msi-msisetinternalui.md

 </dl>
 </td>
 <td width="60%">
-When specified will provide a completely silent installation, but will still prompt for elevation if required.
+If combined with the <b>INSTALLUILEVEL_NONE</b> value, the installation will be completely silent except for the prompt for elevation if it is required.

 </td>
 </tr>